-A lopsided third period leaves the Capitals with an ugly 5-4 loss to the Panthers
+Capitals’ Peter Laviolette rips his team’s effort after an ugly 5-4 loss to the Panthers

 Laviolette calls it

-Capitals Coach Peter Laviolette said Tuesday morning that he “had a feeling” the line of McMichael, Eller and Wilson would make an impact that night.
+Laviolette said Tuesday morning that he “had a feeling” the line of McMichael, Eller and Wilson would make an impact that night.
 Laviolette lauded the players’ production individually and thought they would complement one another well for a second straight game.

 Laviolette was on the mark.
 McMichael produced the first goal Tuesday from behind the net, banking the puck off Florida goalie Sergei Bobrovsky and in at 5:52 of the first period.
 It was his first goal in 11 games and his third of the season.

 Eller was playing in his second game after he tested positive for the coronavirus Nov.
 16, then spent 10 days in isolation in Anaheim, Calif.
-The second-period tally was Eller’s second goal of the season.
+The second-period tally was his second goal of the season.
 And Wilson has been a constant producer on the right wing, notching eight goals and 15 assists in 23 games.

 Hershey line stays

 The Capitals’ lineup has been in a state of flux because of injuries over the first 23 games.
 But Washington’s lineup Tuesday was the same as in its win Sunday at Carolina.
-Daniel Sprong remained a healthy scratch, and the fourth-line trio of Malenstyn, Michael Sgarbossa and Brett Leason remained.
+Daniel Sprong was again a healthy scratch, and the fourth-line trio of Malenstyn, Michael Sgarbossa and Brett Leason remained.

-Laviolette lauded Malenstyn’s efforts even before he got his first goal Tuesday, noting his two key blocks Sunday.
+Laviolette lauded Malenstyn’s efforts even before he got his first goal Tuesday, noting two key blocks Sunday.
 Malenstyn missed all of last season after he tore his Achilles’ tendon just before training camp.

 “In Hershey [of the American Hockey League], it helps because you can get reps and kind of make mistakes and learn from them,” Sgarbossa said.
 “Coming up here, we’ve learned to keep it simple, and that is where our success has really come from.”